kubedb/docs/docs/guides/pgbouncer/quickstart/quickstart.md

 tmpdb=>\q
 ```

 KubeDB operator watches for PgBouncer objects using Kubernetes api.
-When a PgBouncer object is created, KubeDB operator will create a new StatefulSet and a ClusterIP Service with the matching name.
+When a PgBouncer object is created, KubeDB operator will create a new StatefulSet and a Service with the matching name.
 KubeDB operator will also create a governing service for StatefulSet with the name `kubedb`, if one is not already present.

 KubeDB operator sets the `status.phase` to `Running` once the connection-pooling mechanism is ready.